nahanni/rw_redis_fdw/README.md

 ### Multiple hash fields

 **Read-only**
-- *this might be changed to writable in the future, but for now it only supports SELECT queries*
+- *this might be changed to being writable in the future*

 ```
   CREATE FOREIGN TABLE rft_mhash(